List of World Heritage Sites in Southern Asia

-The UNESCO (United Nations Educational, Scientific and Cultural Organization) has designated 61 World Heritage Sites in six countries (also called "state parties") of Southern Asia: Afghanistan, India, Nepal, Pakistan, Sri Lanka and Bangladesh.
+The UNESCO (United Nations Educational, Scientific and Cultural Organization) has designated 67 World Heritage Sites in six countries (also called "state parties") of Southern Asia: Afghanistan, India, Nepal, Pakistan, Sri Lanka and Bangladesh.
 Bhutan and Maldives, which are also located within the region, do not have any World Heritage Sites.

-In this region, India is home to the most inscribed sites (fifth globally) with 40 sites.
-Besides India, the first sites from the Country Nepal were the Sagarmatha National Park and Kathmandu Valley.
-Nepal has a total of four sites.
+The first sites recognised as World Heritage Sites in South Asia were the Sagarmatha National Park and the Kathmandu Valley in Nepal, inscribed in 1979.
+Nepal has currently a total of four sites.
 Sri Lanka has eight sites and Bangladesh has three sites.
 Pakistan has six sites.
 Two sites are located in Afghanistan, both of which are enlisted as endangered.
+India is home to most of the inscribed sites in the region (sixth globally) with 43 sites.
 Each year, UNESCO's World Heritage Committee may inscribe new sites on the list or delist sites that no longer meet the criteria.
 Selection is based on ten criteria: six for cultural heritage (i–vi) and four for natural heritage (vii–x).
-Some sites, designated "mixed sites," represent both cultural and natural heritage.
-In Southern Asia, there are 48 cultural, 12 natural, and 1 mixed site.
+Some sites, designated "mixed sites", represent both cultural and natural heritage.
+In Southern Asia, there are 53 cultural, 12 natural, and 1 mixed site.

 The World Heritage Committee may also specify that a site is endangered, citing "conditions which threaten the very characteristics for which a property was inscribed on the World Heritage List."
 Two sites in this region are currently listed as endangered.